UVVM/UVVM_3_BETA/doc/source/utility_library.rst

 pos_of_leftmost_non_zero()
 ----------------------------------------------------------------------------------------------------------------------------------
-Returns the position of the leftmost character, which is not zero or whitespace, in the string.
+Returns the position of the leftmost character, which is not zero or white-space, in the string.
 If not found, returns 'result_if_not_found'. ::

     natural := pos_of_leftmost_non_zero(vector, [result_if_not_found])